hehao98/RISCV-Simulator/README.md

 1. Supporting 54 RISC-V instructions from the RV64I instruction set.
 2. Branch perdiction module with a set of branch perdicton algorithms.
 3. Simulation of five stage pipeline like that in the "Computer Organization and Design, Hardware/Software Interface" Book.
-4. Simulation of cache and various cache eviction strategies(to be done).
+4. Simulation of cache and various cache eviction strategies.
-5. A custom SIMD extension and its evaluation(to be done).

 ## Compile